COVID-19 - Homeless self-assessment and advice

 If your personal advisor is satisfied that you already have the skills to manage your home, then you may be assisted by the Council to move into your own independent accommodation.

-For more advice and support from the Housing Options service, complete the assessment form which is in the Related Content section.
+For more advice and support from the Housing Options service, complete the assessment form.
 Once the completed form has been received you will be contacted within 5 working days.

 Homeless on leaving hospital